BjornL1/to_the_list_gd2/README.md

 - As a Site User, I can rename a list so that I don't need to delete and recreate a new list if I accidentally named it wrong.
 - As a Site User, I can delete lists so that I can remove ones that are no longer needed.
 - As a Site User, I can view and copy an existing list created by another user so that I can reuse items in my own lists.
-- As a Site User, I can set my lists to be private or public so that I can control whether I want to share my lists and let other users add items to my public list.
+- As a Site User, I can set my lists to be private or public so that I can control whether I want to share my lists.
 - As a Site User, I can see how frequently my lists are copied, so that I can adapt and prioritize sharing lists that are most meaningful.

 #### EPIC Items interaction